red0124/sgc/README.md

 [> Back to content](#content)

-**Static containers have similar performance to their non static counterparts**
+**Static containers have similar performance to their non static counterparts only static_unordered_map is different since it uses closhed hashing compared to the non static one which uses open hashing**

 **Unordered Map insert, C++ map reserved**